JBelthoff/poker.net/README.md

 Allocation notes:
 - The **optimized values-only path** shows no Gen0 collections during measurement, consistent with a zero-allocation hot path.
 - Other benchmark variants (e.g., full evaluation or index/rank-producing paths) do perform small per-operation allocations, as reflected in their GC/Allocated reports.

+> **Note:** “Values-only” benchmarks measure the raw numeric evaluation loop.
+“Full” benchmarks also build and sort winning hands for display.